 While working with the Customer Journey Maps, you can choose different timeframes (longer or shorter), channels and touchpoints, it always depends on the exact type of business, product or service and the task needed to be accomplished with this powerful instrument.

-Why do I need to use the Customer Experience Mapping?
+Why do I need to use Customer Experience Mapping?

-The Customer Journey Map is the infinite source of customer experience improvements, it helps building strong and long relationships between customers and a brand or product, and as a result, it helps grow your revenue and profit in a long-term perspective.
+The Customer Journey Map is the infinite source of customer experience improvements, it helps to build strong and long relationships between customers and a brand or product, and as a result, it helps grow your revenue and profit in a long-term perspective.

 Customer Journey Maps can be useful for different types of stakeholders.